Node.js DNS Resolution: lookup, resolve & c-ares

 console.log('A', err?.code ?? out);

-});That snippet stays under the line-count limit by checking only A records.
+});That script checks OS lookup and A-record DNS query behavior.
 Add resolve6() when address-family behavior is part of the bug.
-Add a Resolver instance when the server IP matters.
+Add a Resolver instance when the resolver server IP is important.
 Add numeric net.connect() only after you have candidate addresses.

-inspect caches and TTLsThat sequence keeps the boundary intact.
-It prevents a TCP failure from being mislabeled as DNS.
+inspect caches and TTLsThat sequence prevents a TCP failure from being mislabeled as DNS.
 It prevents a hosts-file override from being mistaken for authoritative DNS.
 It prevents an IPv6 route problem from being hidden under "hostname failed."

 const timedLookup = (host, opts, cb) => {